What lesson length is best?

 Is a piano at home required?

 - Yes.
-Acoustic pianos are strongly preferred, but a full-size weighted keyboard is the minimum requirement before beginning lessons.
-A piano stool that is height adjustable and a stand for the sheet music are also useful.
-Get piano advice on the blog
+Acoustic pianos are strongly recommended, but an 88 keys weighted keyboard is the minimum requirement.
+A piano stool that is height adjustable and a stand are also needed.
+Beyond Grade 1, students are expected to invest in either a digital or acoustic piano.
+Get piano advice on the blog.

 How much piano practise is needed?

-- This depends on the age, ability and motivation to progress.
-Most importantly, daily practise is needed and weekly assignments are completed.
+- Daily practise is needed and weekly assignments are completed.